 Additionally, some have argued that this rule makes it too easy for a defendant with a severe mental disorder to escape responsibility for any crimes, regardless of how big a role the disorder played in the incident.

-If you are facing criminal charges and want to know more about the M'Naghten Rule, your first step should be to speak with a knowledgeable attorney.
+If you are facing criminal charges and want to know more about the M'Naghten Rule, or other standards of the "insanity" defense, your first step should be to speak with a knowledgeable attorney.
 As you can see, the insanity defense has very specific criteria in order to qualify and can carry lifelong consequences.
-Find out more with a free case review from a local criminal defense attorney today.
+Find out more and speak with a local criminal defense attorney today.